 🍯 Honey

 Honey is a popular substitute because it’s delicious, versatile, and available nearly everywhere.
-Plus, it’s healthy—healthier than refined sugar, at least.
+Plus, it’s a healthy natural sweetener —healthier than refined sugar, at least.

 Honey is believed to prevent heart diseases, aid in blood sugar management, eliminate unwanted bacteria, and it has other benefits.
 So, if you’re using coconut sugar for its health benefits, honey is a good stand-in.